As more college graduates apply to jobs every year, the gaming industry only gets more and more competitive.

 So if you’re one of the lucky few that manage to get a phone or in-person interview at a game studio, know that how well you prepare can play a big part in getting the gig or just a “Thank You” e-mail instead.

-Below you’ll find some of the best tips we have to offer for any aspiring game developer on the hunt for their next job in this competitive but growing industry.
+Below you’ll find some of the best tips we have to offer for any aspiring animator on the hunt for their next job in this competitive but growing industry.

 Showing up overdressed will show that you’re not familiar with the industry, which is never a good thing.